 Drivers in the UK are being warned they will soon be subject to hefty fines if they check their smartwatches whilst driving.
 New legislation is due to come into effect in March.

 Obviously it is not illegal to check the time, but as soon as you touch your smartphone screen you could be hit with a penalty.
 It’s down to the police to determine whether using the device has distracted you from driving.

 Essential reading: Top fitness trackers and health gadgets

-While touching the screen on your phone gets you a £200 on-the-spot fine in the UK and six points, using your smartwatch while driving will set you back £100 and three points.
-Both equate to driving without due care and attention.
+While touching the screen on your phone gets you a £200 on-the-spot fine in the UK and six points added to your license, using your smartwatch while driving will soon set you back £100 and three points.
+That’s once new law comes into effect on March 25th.
+Both smartphone and smartwatch use equate to driving without due care and attention.